yejinhuh07/medicalhumanitiesmusic/README.md

 This is Studying in Korea from China,

-My name is **JIANG JING　RONG**, Interior architecture design discipline at Hanyang University.
+My name is **JIANG JINGRONG**, Interior architecture design discipline at Hanyang University.

 This is my GitHub